temporalio/documentation/docs/typescript/introduction.md

 </details>

-## Beginner Office Hours
+## Getting Help

-We are experimenting with office hours every Friday where you can bring your questions to discuss live.
-[Sign up here!](https://lu.ma/temporal-ts).
+For quick questions, we are always available on [the Temporal Slack](https://temporal.io/slack).

-For long form/advanced questions, please use [the Temporal community forum](https://community.temporal.io/) instead.
+For long form/FAQs, please search and ask on [the Temporal community forum](https://community.temporal.io/) instead.

 ## TS SDK Intro Workshop